pgarbe/garbe.io/_posts/2019-03-21-construct-your-own-cdk-construct-library.md

 So what could be better to publish a CDK construct than another CDK construct?

 The pipeline will be stored in a new folder (e.g. "pipeline") and needs to be deployed separately.
 The folder contains a few files which are described below.
-The idea of the pipeline is to build, test, lint and package your libarary.
+The idea of the pipeline is to build, test, lint and package your library.
 And if the specified version is not published it can publish the packages to all configured package managers.

 The first file is a `package.json` which contains some useful scripts.
 ```json